maxpowersi/SSLsplitNG/README.md

 ## About this version
 This is a forked from adde88/SSLsplitNG, thank adde88.
-I fix the dependencies.
+The dependencies installation were fixed.